Hanover Monastic Chamber

-The Klosterkammer maintains and promotes church, social and educational projects.
+The chamber maintains and promotes church, social and educational projects.
 It is one of the oldest and most traditional state authorities in Lower Saxony, whose forerunner organisation was founded in the 16th century.

 History

-The Klosterkammer Hannover was founded during the time of the sovereign church regiment, when state and church were still institutionally linked.
+The chamber was founded during the time of the sovereign church regiment, when state and church were still institutionally linked before separation of powers.
 It has its roots in the time of the Reformation in the Principality of Calenberg-Göttingen around 1542, when the regent Elisabeth von Calenberg ordered an inventory of the documents of the former Catholic convents, which had been converted to Protestant ladies' foundations during the Reformation.
 This was only carried out to a limited extent.
 After the reign of Elisabeth of Calenberg ended in 1545 due to the majority of her son Eric II, the reformation of the convents came to a halt, as Erich II had converted to the Catholic faith.
 It was only after his death in 1584, when the Principality of Calenberg-Göttingen fell to Braunschweig-Wolfenbüttel in inheritance, that under Duke Julius the monastic system was reorganised according to the Wolfenbüttel Church Constitution of 1569.